tsotimus/tsotimus/README.md

 # Hi there :raised_hand_with_fingers_splayed:
 #### I am Tsot, short for Tsotne (the T is silent :wink:).
 I build & break things :space_invader:
-- :telescope: I am currently working on Freelance Projects & My Dissertation for my final year of CS
+- :telescope: Passionate about building fast, scalable and flexible products
-- :seedling: I am currently learning and using the MERN Stack, WordPress & Shopify
+- :seedling: I am currently learning the latest JavaScript framework
 - :mailbox: How to reach me: [@My LinkedIn](https://www.linkedin.com/in/tsotne-gvadzabia/) or [@My Website](https://tsotne.co.uk/contact)
-- :zap: Fun Fact: Big Fan of the :space_invader: emoji
+- :zap: Fun Fact: Big Fan of chess ♟ and the 👾 emoji

 Take a look at my Projects on my [Portfolio](https://tsotne.co.uk/) or for a more **up to date** experience browse my GitHub Repositories.